This job is sometimes referred to by alternative titles

 - knowledge of the topics they write about

-- work the hours that suit them best, but often get the best results by setting aside a certain amount of time or words to complete each day for writing
+- work flexible hours and may set aside a certain amount of time for writing or words to complete each day

 - work wherever it suits them, including offices, libraries, or their homes